andrew/ultimate-awesome/README.md

 - [Awesome-Diffusion-Models-for-Weather-Forecasting](https://github.com/hoonerg/Awesome-Diffusion-Models-for-Weather-Forecasting) - A collection of research papers on Diffusion Models for Weather Forecasting.
 - [awesome-platform-engineering](https://github.com/toptechevangelist/awesome-platform-engineering) - An awesome list of Platform Engineering 平台工程列表.
 - [Awesome-Human-Video-Generation](https://github.com/wentaoL86/Awesome-Human-Video-Generation) - A work list of recent human video generation method.
 This repository focus on half/full body human video generation method, The Nerf, Gaussian splashing, Motion Pose, and talking head/Portrait is not included.
 Our details survey is online now.
+- [awesome-openclaw-money-maker](https://github.com/blockrunai/awesome-openclaw-money-maker) - 🦞💰 Curated list of ways to make money with OpenClaw - automations, skills, services, and strategies.
 - [awesome-kubernetes-operator-resources](https://github.com/calvin-puram/awesome-kubernetes-operator-resources) - A curated list of awesome resources: articles, books and videos about Kubernetes Operators.
 - [awesome-dendron](https://github.com/dendronhq/awesome-dendron) - A big list of Dendron docs, talks, tools, examples, articles, extensions, vaults, showcases, and more that the internet has to offer.
 - [Data-Engineering-Roadmap](https://github.com/ErdemOzgen/Data-Engineering-Roadmap) - Roadmap for Data Engineering.